USC Davis School of Gerontology: Academics

 The school offers two undergraduate degrees.
 The Bachelor of Science in Human Development and Aging has a health science track designed for students who wish to pursue medicine or other health-related fields and a social science track that focuses on human development via the behavioral sciences, designed for students pursuing law, policy, psychology, sociology, and health administration.
 The Bachelor of Science in Lifespan Health is for students pursuing medicine and health-related fields, and its material focuses on disease prevention, detection, and treatment.

-Its graduate programs include eleven master's degrees and two PhD programs, as well as a graduate certificate program and a doctorate in longevity arts and sciences.
+Its graduate programs include twelve master's degrees and two PhD programs, as well as a graduate certificate program and a doctorate in longevity arts and sciences.
 The Master of Science in Gerontology is targeted towards students aiming for professional leadership positions, while the Master of Arts in Gerontology is formal training in gerontology for current professionals.
 The Master of Long-Term Care Administration focuses on long-term care.

 The Master of Aging Services Management provides leadership training on management related specifically to aging services businesses such as residential, assisted living, retirement, home, or hospice care, while also including information on demography, health and culture.
 The Master of Science in Nutrition, Healthspan, and Longevity is about nutrition and dietetics, as applicable to health, and aging care facilities, food service programs, personal wellness, private practice, scientific research on health and longevity, or in policy and advocacy.
 Graduates may take the Commission of Dietetics Registration's national registration examination once graduated.
 Upon passing, graduates may receive the Registered Dietitian Nutritionist (RDN) credential.

 Students working towards a PhD in Gerontology study the field of aging, especially research toward improving the quality of life throughout the entire lifespan.

 Students working towards a PhD in Geroscience study molecular, cellular, and regenerative medicine as well as the integrative biology of aging.
 Students take core courses on the molecular and cellular biology of aging and age-related diseases, and then select a track among neuroscience, molecular, and cellular biology, stem cell and regenerative sciences, and biomedical sciences.